margaretmf/margaretmf.github.io/poetry.md

 They invest in the community.
 They dance in the street.
 They love their work.
+They live for the future.
 They support their kids.
 They have healthy, beautiful homes.
+They lead teams at work.
 They love God, and they have great faith through adversity.
 They also love Allah, the same God that Christians worship.